gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataflow.md

 Cloud Dataflow is a fully-managed service for transforming and enriching data in stream (real time) and batch (historical) modes with equal reliability and expressiveness.
 And with its serverless approach to resource provisioning and management, you have access to virtually limitless capacity to solve your biggest data processing challenges, while paying only for what you use.

 Dataflow is a service, which processes a data according to list of transformations listed on Dataprep's recipe.
+Knowing this, we can treat Cloud Dataprep tool as some kind of handy graphical user interface for Dataflow.

 Features:
 - **Automated Resource Management** - Cloud Dataflow automates provisioning and management of processing resources to minimize latency and maximize utilization; no more spinning up instances by hand or reserving them.